 Prior learning from other post-secondary institutions

-Advanced Standing* may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted for up to a maximum of 100 hours towards this certificate.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
+Credit may be granted up to a maximum of 100 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

 Pre-Approved Seminar Credit (Maximum 30 hours)

-Students may receive a maximum of 30 hours credit from pre-approved U of C Continuing Education Business Seminars and part-time English as a Second Language (ESL) classes taken in the last five years.
+Students may receive a maximum of 30 hours credit from most Business Seminars and some Part-Time English as a Second Language (ESL) courses taken in the last five years.
 Credit equals approximately 2/3 instruction hours to a maximum of 30 hours, i.e. a 15-hour course or seminar will give you 10 hours credit.

-Please note that you must apply for advanced standing for seminars and ESL courses that you have completed with U of C Continuing Education as not all of them apply.
-To find out if you are eligible for advanced standing credit, please contact a student advisor.
+Please note that you must apply for credit for seminars and ESL courses that you have completed with UCalgary Continuing Education, as not all of them apply.
+To find out if you are eligible for credit, please contact Student Services.

-The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 150 hours for this program.

-If a student is able to satisfy admission requirements to the U of C Faculty of Arts, Faculty of Science or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.
+If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.

-Awards are given to deserving students not only for their academic achievement, but also for community involvement.
+Each year, scholarships and awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.